jcvalladares/xtreamteam/README.md

 ![CI Pipeline Picture](images/CI_PIPELINE.png)

+#### Our pipeline is called sfp-build-pipeline and can be found on our Jenkins Instance (please log in with credentials below)

+#### URL: [http://54.219.4.96:8081/](http://54.219.4.96:8081/)

+#### Login: team3

+#### Password: Xtreme123!

 #### To automatically build and test our code, our GitHub server uses a webhook to push events to our Jenkins instance.
 If an event is sent, it runs the Jenkinsfile in the server.
-Our Jenkins file can be found at [https://github.com/jcvalladares/xtreamteam/blob/main/Jenkinsfile](https://github.com/jcvalladares/xtreamteam/blob/main/Jenkinsfile) and runs the tests with the following command:
+A detailed log of the events can be found on our pipeline at [http://54.219.4.96:8081/job/sfp-build-pipeline/GitHubPollLog/](http://54.219.4.96:8081/job/sfp-build-pipeline/GitHubPollLog/).
+Also, the Jenkins file is in the repo and can be found at [https://github.com/jcvalladares/xtreamteam/blob/main/Jenkinsfile](https://github.com/jcvalladares/xtreamteam/blob/main/Jenkinsfile).
+The file runs the tests with the following command:

 #### sh "${env.M2\_HOME}/bin/mvn -f ${env.WORKSPACE}/sfda/pom.xml clean install""

-#### Evidence for our working pipeline can also be found on our Jenkins Instance (credentials below)

-#### URL: [http://54.219.4.96:8081/](http://54.219.4.96:8081/)

-#### Login: with team3

-#### Password: Xtreme123!

-#### Also, latest pipeline's console output demonstrates that the pipeline builds the application and runs the tests.
+#### In addition, pipeline's console output will confirm that the pipeline builds the application and runs the tests.
 This can be found at the link below (test confirmation is toward the bottom of the output).

 #### [http://54.219.4.96:8081/job/sfp-build-pipeline/14/console](http://54.219.4.96:8081/job/sfp-build-pipeline/14/console)

+#### Also, the pipeline automatically generates a report of the tests.
+This can be found in [http://54.219.4.96:8081/job/sfp-build-pipeline/78/execution/node/3/ws/sfda/target/surefire-reports/](http://54.219.4.96:8081/job/sfp-build-pipeline/78/execution/node/3/ws/sfda/target/surefire-reports/)

 ###### RUBRIC: Continuous Delivery: You have a Continuous Delivery system running.
 When the build is &quot;green&quot;, the CD system deploys your software to a production environment (&quot;Production&quot;); when the build is &quot;red&quot;, the CD system doesn&#39;t alter Production.
 The CD system executes additional tests of your software in Production to ensure Production is up and running successfully after deployment.
 You have provided evidence that your CD system exists and behaves properly

-#### Our CD Pipeline also executes in Jenkins.
-Our pipeline contains a parameter that allows the user to determine if it wants to deploy the application to production.
-If the box is selected, the &#39;Deploy&#39; section of the Jenkins script is run and the application is &quot;deployed to production&quot;.
+#### Our CD Pipeline also executes within Jenkins.
+Our pipeline contains a parameter that allows the user to indicate if it wants to deploy the application to production.
+If the user indicates they want the pipeline deployed, the &#39;Deploy&#39; section of the Jenkins script is run and the application is dockerized and &quot;deployed to production&quot;.
 In addition, we add an additional environment test (via a curl command) to confirm everything was deployed properly.

 ![Pipeline Picture](images/PIPELINE.png)